EPS Program Director, Award Programs: Eric Perfecto

 · Outstanding Sustained Technical Contribution Award is designed for the “practitioner”, while the Electronics Manufacturing Technology Award intended for “Corporate Leadership”.

-· Complimentary material, such as CV, list of publications and/or patents should be submitted separate from the award nomination.
+· Complimentary material, such as CV, list of publications and/or patents can be submitted with the nomination.

 · Self-nominations will not be considered.

-New: EPS Packaging Vision Competition (Submission Period Now Closed)
+EPS Packaging Vision Vision Competition (Submission Period Closed)

 Description: This award recognizes the best "Vision of the Future of Electronics Packaging" abstract, to be presented at the IEEE Electronic Components and Technology Conference (ECTC) during the Tuesday evening panel session.
-The competition welcomes submissions from all IEEE Students, Graduate Students and Young Professionals*.
+The competition welcomes submissions from students attending ECTC 2020.

-Presented to: An individual or a team of not more than three.
+Presented to: An individual or a team of no more than three.

-Eligibility: All ECTC and ITherm attendees are eligible.
+Eligibility: All ECTC student papers that are accepted.
 Winners are required to present their packaging visions at the ECTC Tuesday evening Panel Session.